Nagging 101

 Two general kinds of studies

 • Quantitative studies are the kind most often used in medical research, especially when looking at drugs and other treatments.
 These studies as questions such as “how many?” or “how much?”
 They count, measure, and compare things.
-For example, a quantitative study may count how many women taking a drug for heart disease developed heart disease.
+For example, a quantitative study may count how many women taking a drug to prevent heart disease actually developed heart disease.
 Or, they may measure how much of a drug is needed to prevent heart disease.
 Another study might compare two drugs that prevent heart disease to see which one works better and has fewer side effects.

 • Qualitative studies ask questions like “why?” and “how?”
 This kind of research often uses interviews, surveys or other ways to observe people to find out how people think, feel, or act.
 For example, a qualitative study may ask: “Why do girls start smoking?”
 Qualitative studies ask questions that are tough to answer with numbers.